Estate agent

 Professional development

 You may start as a trainee or assistant sales or lettings negotiator and progress to the position of senior sales or lettings negotiator.
-In this role you would build on your experience of selling and letting different types of properties and land, and perhaps deal with higher value properties.
+In this role, you would build on your experience of selling and letting different types of properties, as well as potentially performing valuations.

 Training takes place on the job and in-house.
-It's likely you'll have an in-house induction, which may last one or two weeks, giving you an insight into the running of the business and the legislation attached to estate agency work.
+You'll likely have an in-house induction, which may last one or two weeks, giving you an insight into the running of the business and the legislation attached to estate agency work.

 Training can include areas such as: